When Are You Responsible For Your Spouse’s Debts?

 If you and your spouse divorce in California, the debts you brought into the marriage are yours alone.
 Debts incurred after marriage can be divided equally between you and your former spouse.

-Contact an Experienced Family Law and Bankruptcy Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Contact an Experienced Family Law and Bankruptcy Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, and San Jose

 Navigating intricacies of debt before, during, and after marriage is a complicated subject and there are exceptions to every rule.
 We highly recommend you consult an experienced California family law attorney or bankruptcy lawyer.
 For a free consultation with the attorneys at Talkov Law, contact (844) 4-TALKOV (825568) or info(at)talkovlaw.com.